ahmadmuiz/weblogic-lift-shift/weblogic_standalone_setup_on_oci.md

-# Oracle WebLogic Server Installation on OCI Guide
+# How to Install Oracle WebLogic Server on OCI Compute Linux

 ## Pre-requisite